oscarmarcelo88/website-spell-checker-ai/README.md

 ## 🔍 What is Website Spell Checker?

 Website Spell Checker is a tool designed to **review the spelling and grammar of your entire website**.
-With the help of AI, this tool crawls through your website, identifies errors, and provides a detailed improvement report, ensuring your content is professional and error-free.
+Using AI, it crawls through your site, identifies errors, and provides a detailed improvement report to keep your content professional and error-free.

+You can **scale this tool to check hundreds or even thousands of pages**, and connect it through Apify’s API to integrate automatic spell-checking into your workflow.

 ## 🕵️‍♂️ What can you do with this Website Spell Checker?